It’s Kennedy Center Honors time for a crop including Queen Latifah, Billy Crystal and Dionne Warwick

 WASHINGTON (AP) — The newest group of Kennedy Center honorees, including comedian Billy Crystal and actor Queen Latifah, are being feted Sunday night at a star-studded event commemorating their lifetime achievement in arts and entertainment.

 Opera singer Renée Fleming, music star Barry Gibb and prolific hitmaker Dionne Warwick also are being honored at the black-tie gala.
-Each will receive personalized tributes that typically include appearances and performances that are kept secret from the honorees themselves.
+Each are receiving personalized tributes that include appearances and performances that typically have been kept secret from the honorees themselves.

+President Joe Biden welcomed the honorees to the White House before the event, saying the performing arts “reflect who we are as Americans and as human beings.”

+The honorees “have helped shape how we see ourselves, how we see each other and how we see our world,” said Biden who then introduced this year's class with a set of glowing superlatives about their work.

 In announcing the recipients earlier this year, the Kennedy Center's president, Deborah F. Rutter, called this year’s group of inductees “an extraordinary mix of individuals who have redefined their art forms.”